-During fiscal 2020, our compensation committee consisted of Messrs.
+During fiscal 2021, our compensation committee consisted of Messrs.
 Dixon and Stankey and Mses.
 Saeger and Wilson, with Mr. Stankey serving as Chairperson.
-Mr. Grady served on our compensation committee until March 2019, when Ms. Saeger joined the committee.
-The composition of our compensation committee meets the requirements for independence under the NASDAQ listing standards and SEC rules and regulations.
+The composition of our compensation committee meets the requirements for independence under the Nasdaq listing standards and SEC rules and regulations.
 Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
 The purpose of our compensation committee is to discharge the responsibilities of our board relating to the compensation of our executive officers.
 Our compensation committee, among other things:

-- reviews, approves and determines, or makes recommendations to our board regarding, the compensation of our executive officers; - · administers our equity incentive plans; - reviews and approves, or makes recommendations to our board regarding, incentive compensation and equity plans; and - establishes and reviews general policies relating to the compensation and benefits offered to our employees.
+- reviews, approves and determines, or makes recommendations to our board regarding, the compensation of our executive officers; - administers our equity incentive plans; - reviews and approves, or makes recommendations to our board regarding, incentive compensation and equity plans; and - establishes and reviews general policies relating to the compensation and benefits offered to our employees.

-Our compensation committee operates under a written charter that satisfies the applicable rules of the SEC and the NASDAQ listing standards, a current copy of which is available at the following web address: https://investor.okta.com/corporate-governance/governance-overview.
-Our compensation committee held seven meetings during fiscal 2020.
+Our compensation committee operates under a written charter that satisfies the applicable rules of the SEC and the Nasdaq listing standards.
+Our compensation committee held seven meetings during fiscal 2021.